 Below, I list some of the popular features of the Garmin Edge bike computers.

 ClimbPro can show you upcoming climbs based on a pre-planned route.
-You will know their gradient, length, remaining distance, profile, etc.
+You will know their gradient, length, remaining distance, profile, and so on.

-Cycling Dynamics shows you advanced metrics such as your pedal smoothness position, bike setup, ride duration, and more.
+Cycling Dynamics provides you with advanced metrics, including pedal smoothness position, bike setup, ride duration, and more.
 Remember, some metrics require additional sensors, like pedal power meters.

 Incident Detection can detect if you crash and notify your emergency contacts.